kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 #### How to use `globals` and `runtime_params`

-As mentioned above `runtime_params` are not designed to override `globals` configuration.
-This is done to avoid not explicit overrides and to simplify parameters resolutions.
-Thus `globals` has only one entry point, which is the `yaml` file.
+As mentioned above, `runtime_params` are not designed to override `globals` configuration.
+This is done to avoid unexplicit overrides and to simplify parameter resolutions.
+Thus, `globals` has only one entry point - the `yaml` file.

 However, you can use `globals` and `runtime_params` by specifying `globals` as a default value to be used in case the runtime parameter is not passed.

-Consider these `parameters.yml` and `globals.yaml` files:
+Consider this `parameters.yml`:
 ```yaml
 model_options:
   random_state: "${runtime_params:random, ${globals:my_global_value}}"
 ```

+and this `globals.yaml` file:

 ```yaml
 my_global_value: 4